Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/26-gentle_intro_to_aie_kernel_programming/README.md

 } // end sumdiff()
 ```

-The input RTP is declared as ``const int8 mode`` in the function argument list.
+Declare the input RTP as ``const int8 mode`` in the function argument list.
 Within the code, a simple ``if`` statement selects whether a sum or difference is output.

 ### Unit Test for SumDiff Module